HOW SEARCH ENGINES WORK

 Links make it possible for “crawlers” or “spiders” (automated robots of search engines) to access billions of documents that are interconnected on the web.

 Search engines are answer machines.
 When you search anything online, the search engines quickly flip through their series of stored documents and other file types and then do two things: supply only results they consider relevant to your search queries, and, present the results in a ranked format with the ranking on the basis of how popular the websites providing the information are.
-SEO is therefore to gain more relevance and popularity.
+SEO is therefore used to gain more relevance and popularity.

 How is popularity and relevance judged by search engines?